 Okay, so today we’re going to learn how to host WordPress on AWS Cloud server.
 Before we begin, though, let’s see why WordPress is the best CMS choice for your online presence.

-Firstly, more than 33% of the active websites on the internet use WordPress to power their websites, and for good reason.
-To begin with, it’s open source, which basically means you can use it for free.
+Firstly, nearly half of the active websites on the internet use WordPress to power their websites, and for good reason.
+To begin with, it’s open-source, which basically means you can use it for free.
 Furthermore, it’s search engine friendly, allows tons of customization, has huge community support, along with many other reasons why WordPress should be your go-to CMS!

-With the current version 5.x, WordPress brings a host of new features including Gutenberg, the editor that has taken up the WordPress community by storm.
+With the current version 5.x, WordPress brings a host of new features including Gutenberg Editor that has taken up the WordPress community by storm.

 Content is king, and WordPress is one of its grandest castles.
 However, you do not build castles on just any piece of land.
 You pick the choicest of territories.
 In the world of cloud hosting, knowing how to host WordPress on an AWS cloud server could prove to be a game-changer.